Portfolio Toolbox

 Required Minimum Distributions

-In 2025, the IRS requires minimum distributions from your IRA in the year you turn 73.
+As of 2025, the IRS mandates that individuals begin taking Requires Minimum Distributions (RMDs) from their IRAs starting at age 73.
 For this Roth conversion tool Start RMD age above is the age at which the required minimum distribution algorithm is applied to the analysis.
 The RMD algorithm performs an IRA distribution of your projected IRA account balance divided by your projected life expectancy in years (as listed in the IRS life expectancy tables) into your taxable account.
 Performing RMD distributions at an age earlier than 73 helps spread out your taxes over multiple years which can reduce your projected taxes paid over a lifetime.
 If your RMD calculation is higher than your minimum effective tax rate (fixed dollar amount), then the RMD supercedes your minimum effective tax rate.
 Click on the summary button at the bottom of the page to see the annual numbers behind this analysis.
+This tool performs RMD distributions at the end of the calendar year.

 IRMAA